PrincetonZEROLab/Path-to-Zero/docs/src/instructions.md

 !!! tip "Maximum Score"
     Note that a maximum score of 65 points is possible: 25 points for Reliability, 25 points for Clean Energy, and 15 points for Affordability.

+!!! warning "Special rule"
+    If social backlashes occur at the end of Stage 5, the total score is reduced by 2 points per backlash.
+This only applies to the new resources.

 ## Game Stages
 The game proceeds through four Stages, representing a given planning period, where your goal is to build and maintain a sufficient portfolio of resources (generation & storage) to meet expected demand while meeting reliability and clean energy goals.